 This Salted Caramel Apple Pie is loaded with juicy apple slices and salted caramel sauce!
 Baked in the flakiest all-butter pie crust, it’s the perfect apple pie for Thanksgiving or Christmas!

-Are you ready for Fall?
+So are you ready for Fall or what?
 Because it’s certainly coming for us.
-And fast!
-So while I still have a few Summery posts coming for you next week, today I’m sharing a cozy recipe you can make now… and later!
+And so fast!
+So while I still have a few Summer posts coming for you next week, today I’m sharing a cozy recipe you can make now… and later!
 Because obviously you’ll want to make this Salted Caramel Apple Pie all holiday season long ↓

 - So now that we’ve covered the crust, let’s move onto the salted caramel sauce.
 I recommend using my easy salted caramel sauce recipe because it’s what I used, meaning I can say it 100% works in this recipe.
 However you can definitely use your favorite recipe or even store bought, if need be.

 - When it comes to choosing your apples, I suggest using granny smith, which are perfectly tart and marry beautifully with the sweet and salty caramel sauce.